-The Parent Company has a subsidiary AB Modest, which is engaged in milk processing and production of dairy products.
+The Company has a subsidiary AB Modest, which is engaged in milk processing and production of dairy products.
 The Company holds 99.7% voting rights of the subsidiary.
-AB Modest specializes in production of cheese mozzarella, blue cheese and other cheese products.
+AB Modest specialises in production of cheese, cottage cheese and other cheese products.

-The Parent Company has a subsidiary AB Kelmės Pieninė, which is engaged in milk processing and production of dairy products.
+In 2008 the Company acquired one more subsidiary - AB Kelmės Pieninė, which is engaged in milk processing and production of dairy products.
 The Company holds 99.25% voting rights of AB Kelmės Pieninė.
-AB Kelmės Pieninė specializes in production of fresh dairy products.
+AB Kelmės Pieninė specialises in production of fresh dairy products.